 Therefore, doing things like creating additional products or acquiring other companies will have a significantly bigger impact on your growth than spending more money on ads or marketing campaigns.

 You’re no longer just fueling growth through generating awareness for your product.
 You’re fueling growth by exploring new revenue channels.

 We looked at a couple of data reports to determine the average Series C amount.
 According to Fundz, the average amount of funding for a Series C round in 2020 was $59 million.

 We also looked at data from Crunchbase on the average Late-Stage funding amount (which includes series C and beyond).
-Their data showed the average late stage investment amount to be between $20-$50 million over the past 12-18 months.
+Their data showed the average late stage investment amount to be around $60 million in Q3 and Q4 of 2022.